-Unabsorbed Depreciation is that amount of unutilized depreciation which the assessee will not be able to claim as an expense due to lack of sufficient profit in P&L Account.
-Such unabsorbed depreciation can be set off against any heads of income and the remaining balance can be carried off till for any number of periods.
+Unabsorbed depreciation is that amount of unutilised depreciation which the assessee will not be able to claim as an expense in his income tax returns due to lack of sufficient profit in the profit & loss account.
+Such unabsorbed depreciation can be set off against any heads of income and the remaining balance can be carried off till for any number of assessment years.

-It is that portion of the depreciation which has not been taken into consideration in the books of accounts, which is made for tax purposes.
-The main reason for such treatment can be a huge amount of depreciation against the profits.
-In such scenario, the portion of depreciation which is unabsorbed can be carried forward to be absorbed against the future taxable profits.
+It is that portion of the depreciation which could not be absorbed by such assessee in his books of accounts made for tax purposes.
+It could be the result of a huge amount of depreciation against the profits.
+In such a scenario, the portion of depreciation that is unabsorbed can be carried forward to be absorbed against the future taxable profits.

 It must be noted that the unabsorbed depreciation has nothing to do with the books of accounts prepared for the financial statements.
-However, if the profits in the books of accounts for financial statements and tax purposes are different due to the change of rates of depreciation, then the concept of deferred tax would arise, and it must be dealt accordingly.
+If the profits in the books of accounts for financial statements and tax purposes are different due to the change of rates of depreciation, then the concept of deferred tax would arise, and it must be dealt with accordingly.

-As per section 43 of the Income Tax Act, 1961, actual cost can be defined as “actual cost means the actual cost of the assets to the assessee, reduced by that portion of the cost thereof, if any, as has been met directly or indirectly by any person or authority”
+As per Section 43 of the Income Tax Act, 1961, the actual cost can be defined as the “cost incurred on the assets to the assessee, reduced by that portion of the cost thereof, if any, as met directly or indirectly by any person or authority”.

-However as per the recent amendments by CBDT, w.e.f 01/04/2018, if any assessee incurs any expenses for acquiring the assets or any part thereof, and the payment for such expense has been made other than by cheque or bank draft or electronic clearing system and the amount of such expense is more than Rs.10,000/- then such expense should not be taken for calculation of the actual cost of assets.
+However as per the amendments by CBDT, with effect from 1st April 2018, if any assessee incurs any expenses for acquiring the assets or any part thereof, and the payment for such expense has been made other than by cheque or bank draft or electronic clearing system and the amount of such expense is more than Rs.10,000 then such expense should not be taken for calculation of the actual cost of assets.

 The actual cost of assets in various scenarios are:

 |1||Asset used for scientific research||The actual cost of assets would be the cost of assets reduced by the deduction already claimed under Section 35.|